srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

         }
     ```

+#### Commit confirmation

+Starting from SR Linux version 23.3.2 users can leverage `confirm-timeout` parameter available in the Set method.
+This parameter allows users to specify the amount of time in seconds that the system will wait for a confirmation from the user before committing the configuration specified in this particular Set request.
+If the user does not confirm the commit within the specified time, the configuration is rolled back.

+=== "Set request"
+    This request sets a description for the management interface and waits for 5 seconds for a confirmation from the user before committing the configuration.
+    ```bash
+    curl -s 'http://admin:NokiaSrl1!@clab-srl01-srl/jsonrpc' -d @- <<EOF | jq
+    {
+        "jsonrpc": "2.0",
+        "id": 0,
+        "method": "set",
+        "params": {
+            "commands": [
+                {
+                    "action": "update",
+                    "path": "/interface[name=mgmt0]/description:set-via-json-rpc"
+                }
+            ],
+            "confirm-timeout": 5
+        }
+    }
+    EOF
+    ```
+=== "Confirmation"
+    Confirmation of the commit is done via `tools` command.
+    ```bash
+    curl -s 'http://admin:NokiaSrl1!@clab-srl01-srl/jsonrpc' -d @- <<EOF | jq
+    {
+        "jsonrpc": "2.0",
+        "id": 0,
+        "method": "set",
+        "params": {
+            "datastore": "tools",
+            "commands": [
+                {
+                    "action": "update",
+                    "path": "/system/configuration/confirmed-accept"
+                }
+            ]
+        }
+    }
+    EOF
+    ```

 ### Validate

 One of the infamous fallacies that people associate with gNMI is its inability to work with candidate datastores, do confirmed commits and validate configs.
 While JSON-RPC interface doesn't let you do incremental updates to an opened candidate datastore with the Set method, it allows you to validate a portion of a config using Validate method.